niemtec/mind-graph/atoms/pain.md

 # Pain
-Physical pain is a subjective sensation experienced when a signal travels through nerve fibers to the brain.
+Physical pain is a subjective sensation experienced when a signal travels through nerve fibers to the [[brain]].
 The experience is different for every person and can differ in duration and intensity which makes it challenging to define and treat.

 ## Psychological Pain
 Mental pain often stems from a non-physical origin, sometimes argued to be an inescapable aspect of human existence.[^1] The experience of mental pain is far wider and subjective than physical pain as there are a wider range of possible causes, most of which are poorly understood.